graste/Agavi-FAQ/README.md

 For additions or inquiries go to Freenode #agavi IRC channel and ask graste or send an email to agavi-faq[at]mivesto[.]de.

+Download the FAQ from http://graste.github.com/Agavi-FAQ/ or view it online at http://www.mivesto.de/agavi/agavi-faq.html

 Changelog
 ---------